AppliNH/respondio-aws-architecture/terraform/modules/services/autoscaling_ec2/Readme.md

 # `autoscaling_ec2` module

-Provisions an autoscaling EC2 group with custom and flexible parameters, using a placement group, and a security group.
+Provisions an autoscaling EC2 group with custom and flexible parameters, using a security group.

 ## Requirements